learnbyexample/vim_reference/vim_reference_guide.md

     * you can use something like `[p` or `@p` instead
 * `inoreabbrev teh the` automatically correct `teh` typo to `the`
 * `inoreabbrev @a always @()<CR>begin<CR>end<Esc>2k$` expand `@a` to the text as shown in the code snippet below
-    * this one works best when you type `@a` followed by `Esc` key to place the cursor at the end of the first line
+    * this one works best when you type `@a` followed by the `Esc` key to place the cursor at the end of the first line

     ```verilog
     always @()